 Cooking On High

-As with most cooking at high altitudes, there are modifications that need to be made to candy recipes.
+As with most cooking at high altitudes, there are modifications you'll need to make with candy recipes.

 For every 500 feet above sea level, decrease the temperature by one degree.
-If you live at an altitude of 3500 feet and the recipe calls for cooking to 234 degrees F (112 degrees C), cook it to 227 degrees F (108 degrees C).
+If you live at an altitude of 3500 feet and the recipe calls for cooking to 234 degrees F, cook it to 227 degrees F.